USCbiostats/xrnet/README.md

 interest.
 Let \(y\) be an n-dimensional observed outcome vector, \(X\) be a set of *p* potential predictors observed on the *n* observations, and \(Z\) be a set of *q* external features available for the *p* predictors.
-Our model builds off the standard two-stage regression model,
+Our model builds off the standard two-level hierarchical regression model,

 ![img](https://latex.codecogs.com/gif.latex?y%20%3D%20X%5Cbeta%20+%20%5Cepsilon)